Do Informational Cascades Happen with Non-myopic Agents?: Characterization of Structured Perfect Bayesian Equilibria

-We remark that strategies and beliefs should be defined for all information sets, even those that have zero probability of occurrence under equilibrium strategies (off-equilibrium paths).
-In our setting, there are both public and private off-equilibrium paths.
-The public off-equilibrium paths (i.e., paths where all players can confirm that there was a deviation from equilibrium) are those for which $a^{n_{t-1}}_{t-1}=0$, but $s^{*n_{t-1}}(x^{n_{t-1}},h^c_{t-1})=1$, for all $x^{n_{t-1}}$ or similarly, $a^{n_{t-1}}_{t-1}=1$, but $s^{*n_{t-1}}(x^{n_{t-1}},h^c_{t-1})=0$, for all $x^{n_{t-1}}$.
-In both of these situations, we have $\Pr^{s^*}(h^n_t|h^n_{t-1})=0$ and we pose no restriction on the belief updating.
+We remark that strategies and beliefs should be defined for all information sets, even those that occur with zero probability under equilibrium strategies (off-equilibrium paths). \optv{2col}{In our setting, a deviation of the equilibrium strategies is known to other players only when non-signalling strategies are played.
+Since the beliefs are not updated for the on-equilibrium strategies at such points, we assume the beliefs are not changed even if a player deviates.
+However, there are some deviations that are only known to the acting player and we note that she should not change her belief about neither $v$ nor others' private signals when she is playing, no matter what she plays and whether she deviates or not.
+Detailed explanations on how we deal with off-equilibrium beliefs can be found in \cite{BiHeAn19arxiv}.} \optv{arxiv}{ In our setting, there are both public and private off-equilibrium paths.
+The public off-equilibrium paths (i.e., paths where all players can confirm that there was a deviation from equilibrium) are those for which $a^{n_{t-1}}_{t-1}=0$, but $s^{*n_{t-1}}(x^{n_{t-1}},h^c_{t-1})=1$, for all $x^{n_{t-1}}$ or similarly, $a^{n_{t-1}}_{t-1}=1$, but $s^{*n_{t-1}}(x^{n_{t-1}},\boldsymbol{h}^c_{t-1})=0$, for all $x^{n_{t-1}}$.
+In both of these situations, we have $\Pr^{s^*}(\boldsymbol{h}^n_t|\boldsymbol{h}^n_{t-1})=0$ and we pose no restriction on the belief updating.
 As will be shown in Lemma~\ref{lem:beliefupdate}, in both of these cases, the beliefs are not updated for on-equilibrium actions, and so we choose to not update them even if the actions are not according to the equilibrium strategies.
-The beliefs at the continuation of the game from these points on, however, will be updated according to Bayes' rule if $\Pr^{s^*}(h^n_t|h^n_{t-1})>0$.
-The private off-equilibrium paths (i.e., paths where all players other than the acting player do not have a way to confirm if a deviation from equilibrium occured) are when $s^{*n_{t-1}}(x^{n_{t-1}}=1,h^c_{t-1})=1$ and $s^{*n_{t-1}}(x^{n_{t-1}}=-1,h^c_{t-1})=0$ (playing $\gamma_t^{n_t}=\boldsymbol{I}$) and the acting player played $a^{n_{t-1}}_{t-1}=1$ with a private signal $x^{n_{t-1}}=-1$ or played $a^{n_{t-1}}_{t-1}=0$ with a private signal $x^{n_{t-1}}=1$, and she has not yet revealed her private information.
+The beliefs at the continuation of the game from these points on, however, will be updated according to Bayes' rule if $\Pr^{s^*}(\boldsymbol{h}^n_t|\boldsymbol{h}^n_{t-1})>0$.
+The private off-equilibrium paths (i.e., paths where all players other than the acting player do not have a way to confirm if a deviation from equilibrium occurred) are when $s^{*n_{t-1}}(x^{n_{t-1}}=1,\boldsymbol{h}^c_{t-1})=1$ and $s^{*n_{t-1}}(x^{n_{t-1}}=-1,\boldsymbol{h}^c_{t-1})=0$ (playing $\gamma_t^{n_t}=\boldsymbol{I}$) and the acting player played $a^{n_{t-1}}_{t-1}=1$ with a private signal $x^{n_{t-1}}=-1$ or played $a^{n_{t-1}}_{t-1}=0$ with a private signal $x^{n_{t-1}}=1$, and she has not yet revealed her private information.
 In this situation, no player other than player $n_{t-1}$ is aware of the deviation because both actions are possible.
 We impose the restriction on player $n_{t-1}$'s belief to not be updated at the time of her deviation, although other players update their beliefs about $x^{n_{t-1}}$ and consequently $v$.
 Intuitively, a player can not learn anything more by her own actions but she can induce different beliefs in others.
-One can refer to~\cite{FuTi91b,FuTi91} in order to justify this constraint on the off-equilibrium beliefs.
-Specifically, one of the conditions posed on off-equilibrium beliefs for PBEs is referred to as ``no signaling what you don't know"~\cite[p.~332]{FuTi91}.
-This conditions indicates that if one considers two different action profiles in which a specific player's action is the same, the belief about that player's type should be updated similarly for both action profiles.
+One can refer to~\cite{FuTi91b,Fudenberg1991} in order to justify this constraint on the off-equilibrium beliefs.
+Specifically, one of the conditions posed on off-equilibrium beliefs for PBE is referred to as ``no signaling what you don't know"~\cite[p.~332]{Fudenberg1991}.
+This condition indicates that if one considers two different action profiles in which a specific player's action is the same, the belief about that player's type should be updated similarly for both action profiles.
 This implies that in our setting, the acting player should not change her belief about any other player's private signal because they are not playing.
 On the other hand, learning about $v$ happens through players' private signals.
 If the belief about others' private signals does not change, the belief about $v$ should not change either.
-So the acting player should not change her belief about neither $v$ nor others' private signals when she is playing, no matter what she plays and whether she deviates or not.
+So the acting player should not change her belief about neither $v$ nor others' private signals when she is playing, no matter what she plays and whether she deviates or not. }